Posted on: October 15, 2018 | by: Paul Darden

 Fins Self Storage Has Household Storage Solutions

 If you are downsizing homes, you may come to the realization that all of the items that once fit in your larger home will not fit in your new home.
 If this is the case, consider a storage unit rental.
 A storage unit rental allows you to hold onto important and sentimental items while still allowing you to keep your home clutter-free.
-Find Self Storage has storage facilities in Plano, TX, Dallas, TX, Carrollton, TX, Alexandria, LA, Leesville, LA and Alexandria, LA.
+Find Self Storage has storage facilities in Plano, TX, Dallas, TX, Carrolton, TX, Leesville, LA and in Alexandria, LA on Windermere Blvd and Lodi Rd.
 Reserve 5×5, 5×10 or 10×10 storage unit for your household storage needs!